How to Pick the Best Hay to Feed Goats

 a pie grid on what to feed your goats

-As the graph above shows, hay takes up half of a goats daily diet.
+As the graph above shows, hay takes up half of a goat’s daily diet.
 If you do not have access to pasture for your goats, then the grass hay percentage is going to be a bit higher than the graph above.

-Since the largest part of a goat’s diet is grassy hay, that is where we are going to put our focus today, in particular, the first and second cuts.
-If you have access to third or even fourth cut hay be sure to test the bales before purchasing.
+Since the largest part of a goat’s diet is grassy hay, that is where we are going to put our focus today, in particular, the first and second-cuts.
+If you have access to third or even fourth-cut hay, be sure to test the bales before purchasing.
 Check the size of the stem and the quality of the nutritional value of the hay.
 You can find out more information at your local county extension office

 SLCG PRO TIP: Did you know that most goats can live their entire life without any supplemental grain?
-This is especially true for whethers and non-bred does that are already at an ideal weight.
+This is especially true for wethers and non-bred does that are already at an ideal weight.
 This is why the quality of your goat’s hay is so important.
 Remember to always make any changes in diet gradually so as not to upset the balance of your goat’s rumen.

 Hay is used as animal fodder, meaning feed for large livestock animals.
 This will include cattle, horses, goats, llamas, alpacas, and sheep.
 It is also used for smaller animals such as rabbits.
-It is important to know the best hay for your specific animals in order to ensure their overall health, growth, and milk production.
+It is important to know the best hay for your specific animals to ensure their overall health, growth, and milk production.

-Different livestock requires different types of hay and knowing the difference will help you to give better feed to your animals.
-Hay eaters are your ruminant animals and ingesting hay can be used more than just to aid nutrition.
-Hay, in goats, for example, will help them to stay warmer in the winter.
-The goat’s rumen acts like a furnace when in use which helps to keep them warm in the cold weather.
+Different livestock requires different types of hay, and knowing the difference will help you to give better feed to your animals.
+Hay eaters are ruminant animals, and ingesting hay can be used more than to aid nutrition.

-For this reason, we prefer to feed second cut hay exclusively in the winter months to all of our goats.
-Since our goats prefer the second cut hay they will eat more that will, in turn, keep their rumens active giving them a bit more protection when those frigid wind chills hit.
+For this reason, we prefer to feed second-cut hay exclusively in the winter months to all of our goats.
+Since our goats prefer the second-cut hay, they will eat more that will, in turn, keep their rumens active, giving them a bit more protection when those frigid wind chills hit.

 Click here to subscribe